Sage Havarti Butternut Squash Lasagna

 Fall is fast approaching and my love for squash and pumpkin will be coming on strong!!
 This Sage Havarti Butternut Squash Lasagna was also made because of my abundance of sage.
 Plus, I love the combination of squash and sage together.
 This is a rich and divine lasagna that is very entertaining worthy.
 It is vegetarian so can be served on its own or as a side to many meat entrees.

-When I was doing my research to make this recipe I saw some of the recipes asked for you to peel a butternut squash.
+When I was doing my research to make this recipe I saw some of the recipes that asked for you to peel the butternut squash.
 Well, I thought it would be way easier to bake it, cut side down and then just simply scoop out the squash.
 That was a very easy alternative.
-On that same baking sheet I popped the sage in to crisp it up and release some of it’s flavor.
+I also lined my baking sheet with aluminum foil, it helps make clean-up a breeze!
+On that same baking sheet, I popped the sage in to crisp it up and release some of its flavors.

 Sage Havarti Butternut Squash Lasagna Recipe

 - 1 large butternut squash

 - 6 large sheets of fresh lasagna or enough for three layers of pasta

 - 30 slices havarti cheese

 - 1/2 cup parmesan cheese

 - Preheat oven to 350F.